gso5699/Predicting-Unemployment-MSCI446-Project-/README.md

 Open Regression_models.ipynb in Jupyter Notebook/JupyterLab.

-Runn all the cells.
+Run all the cells.
 Then you will see the displayed results.

 ---

 # Recursive Neural Network Model for Predicting Unemployment